 During winter months, you are likely to encounter snow.
 Although the roads are plowed regularly, you should avoid driving in blizzards.
 Watch for drifting snow and slow down as road conditions warrant.

 Heed moose warnings.
-These are not stories designed to scare tourists; hundreds of drivers collide with moose each year in Newfoundland.
+These warnings are not stories designed to scare tourists.
+Hundreds of drivers collide with moose each year in Newfoundland.
 Moose are quite large and you are likely to be killed or seriously injured if you hit one while driving.

 Locals will tell you that there are about 120,000 moose in Newfoundland.
 Moose tend to wander onto roadways—you could easily round a curve and find one standing in the middle of the Trans-Canada Highway.
 Do not let down your guard as you drive.
 You must be constantly aware of your surroundings while driving in Newfoundland, even in remote coastal areas that have few trees.

 Moose are usually dark brown in color, but some are grayish-brown and are all extremely unpredictable.
 If you see a moose, slow down (or, better yet, stop your car).
 Turn on your hazard lights to warn other drivers.
 Carefully watch the moose.
 Do not move your car until you are sure it has left the roadway; moose have been known to walk into the forest, turn around, and walk back onto the highway.